vivet/Vivet.AspNetCore/Vivet.AspNetCore.RequestVirusScan/README.md

 ***

 #### Registration
-To configure the Request TimeZone Middleware, first add the required services to the ```IServiceCollection```, as shown below.
+To configure the Request Virus Scan Middleware, first add the required services to the ```IServiceCollection```, as shown below.
 ```csharp
 services
     .AddRequestVirusScan(x =>